barebox/barebox/Documentation/user/devicetree.rst

 It is important to know that these commands normally work on the internal devicetree.
-If you want to modify the devicetree the kernel is started with see the -f options to of_property and of_node.
-This option will register the operation for later execution on the Kernel devicetree.
+If you want to modify the devicetree the kernel is started with see the -f option to of_property and of_node.
+This option will register the operation for later execution on the kernel devicetree.

 Device tree overlays
 --------------------

 barebox has support for device tree overlays. barebox knows two different trees, the live tree and the device tree the kernel is started with.
-Both can be applied overlays to.
+Overlays can be applied to both.

 .. note:: Compiling a device tree discards label information by default.
 To be able to use phandles into the base device tree from inside an overlay, pass to dtc the